 When the wall is strong:

 In your 40s, the “mortar” naturally becomes harder to maintain.
-Add in frequent washing, hot showers, harsh cleansers, stress, and lack of rest (you time) and the barrier then struggles to reset and repair.
+If your routine consists of frequent washing, hot showers, harsh cleansers, stress, and lack of rest (you time) your barrier will struggle resulting in your skin taking longer to repair during flare-ups.

 Why Stress Shows Up on the Skin